NadimChatellier/NadimChatellier/README.md

 ### 🔭 I’m currently working on...
 - Building a unit manager for Warhammer 40k, because if Games Workshop won't do it, *I* will.
 React and Node.js are my weapons of choice for making army management as easy as rolling dice.
-- Improving GameSwap!
+- Improving [GameSwap](https://game-swap.netlify.app)!
 There are still plenty of features to implement.
-Check out the current version here: game-swap.netlify.app.
+Check out the current version here.

 ### 📫 How to reach me:
 - Email: nadimchatellier@gmail.com